Judge sets new trial date in Virginia girl’s 2016 slaying

 - Warmer temps ahead in Seattle area after that unusually early blast of cold, snow

-Eisenhauer is accused of fatally stabbing 13-year-old Nicole Lovell.
-Keepers is charged as an accessory.
+Eisenhauer, of Columbia, Maryland, is accused of fatally stabbing 13-year-old Nicole Lovell of Blacksburg.
+Keepers, of Laurel, Maryland, is charged as an accessory.
+Both were engineering students at Virginia Tech when Lovell disappeared in January 2016.

+Eisenhauer was previously scheduled to go on trial this month, but Turk granted a defense request for more time to review data from electronic devices.
+He set the new trial date during a court hearing Monday.